Just like many of the other social media marketing platforms out there, LinkedIn plays very well with Content Marketing.

 Here’s a blog post that I wrote about how to make content better.

 It’s worth noting that long form content tends to do well on the platform (which is good, because part of making content better is making it more in-depth).

-Buzzsumo found that content of 2000-3000 words generated more shares than content that was shorter.
+Buzzsumo found that content of 2000-3000 words generated more social media marketing shares than content that was shorter.

 So, if you’re looking to use Buzzsumo to conduct your research, consider the following approach –

-- Figure out who your audience is – Job title and responsibilities
+- Figure out who your potential customer and audience is – Job title and responsibilities

 - Search Buzzsumo using ‘Topic job title.’